 Healthcare-associated infections (HAIs) are an important threat to patient safety.
 The CDC estimates that, on any given day in the US, about one in 25 hospital patients has at least one healthcare-associated infection.
 Nearly 2 million US patients a year acquire an HAI and 90,000 of these patients die as a result.
-Preventing HAIs is a key part of ensuring patient safety, and is the primary goal of the Infection Prevention Program.
+Preventing HAIs is a key part of ensuring patient safety and is the primary goal of the Infection Prevention Program.

 Melissa Bronstein, MPA, BSN, RN, CIC

 Melissa is the System Director for Infection Prevention for Rochester Regional Health.
 She works with Infection Preventionists at all facilities in the RRH system to promote consistent, evidence-based practices to minimize risk of infection to patients and staff.
-Melissa is an active member APIC, and is the immediate past president of Rochester Finger Lakes Chapter 107.
+Melissa is an active member of APIC and is the immediate past president of Rochester Finger Lakes Chapter 107.